Updated September 14, 2023

 Key Difference Between Autodesk and Autocad

 Autodesk is a company, Autocad is a product, Autocad is a flagship product from Autodesk company.
 GstarCAD is another CAD software that comes from another company; let us discuss some of the major difference:

 - Autocad is a General-purpose CAD software.
 So many people misunderstand it as only 2d software.
 That (2D v/s 3D in bare Autocad ) is a subject of a separate discussion, so we will discuss it may be in a blog post.
 Using Civil 3D, we can learn to upload a total station survey data, make a surface model of it in 3D, make a surface, make earth cutting & filling volume calculations.

-- In Autodesk, Revit Architecture is a completely different program from Autocad and is built specifically for architectural BIM (building information modeling), although it can import and export the DWG files that Autocad uses.
+- Autodesk’s Revit Architecture is a separate program from Autocad, designed for architectural building information modeling (BIM).
+It can import and export Autocad’s DWG files.

 - Autocad in 3D Printing: For a 3D print of an object, one has to choose the object, get a virtual 3D representation and then feed it to the 3D printer.
-A 3D print has its own advantages for designers, and this is where Autocad helps them.
-It ensures file compatibility so that designs can be exported to various preferred formats.
+A 3D print has its own advantages for designers; this is where Autocad helps them.
+The software enables file compatibility, which allows designs to be exported to various preferred formats.

 Autodesk vs Autocad Comparison Table